priyankabose/priyankabose.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Dipanjan Das
+title: Priyanka Bose

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: System Security Researcher
+role: Security Researcher

 # Organizations/Affiliations to show in About widget
 organizations: